SeedPay/SeedPay/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the pivxd tests manually, launch src/test/test_pivx .
+To run the Seedpayd tests manually, launch src/test/test_Seedpay .

-To add more pivxd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more Seedpayd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the pivx-qt tests manually, launch src/qt/test/pivx-qt_test
+To run the Seedpay-qt tests manually, launch src/qt/test/Seedpay-qt_test

-To add more pivx-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more Seedpay-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.